Self-Representation is a Recipe for Disaster

 There is no substitute for an experienced criminal defense attorney.
 President Lincoln said only a fool represents themselves in a criminal case.

 Representing yourself in a criminal case is possible, but almost always ill-advised.
 In the recent case of People v Jeffrey Joe Shaw, the Michigan Court of Appeals reversed a trial court that denied the defendant the right to represent himself because the trial court did not believe he did not have the technical skills or knowledge to defend himself properly.
 The Michigan Court of Appeals determined that the defendant made an “unequivocal, knowing, intelligent request for self-representation and there is nothing in the record to demonstrate that the defendant would disrupt, unduly inconvenience, or burden the trial court, and there was no finding of the trial court that made that determination.”
 Therefore, the defendant had the right to represent himself even if the decision was not in his best interest.

 Just because a person is allowed to represent himself in a criminal case does not mean that it is the right decision.
-More often than not, it is the wrong decision, and most judges will tell the defendant that he or she is at a severe disadvantage without an experienced criminal defense attorney.
+More often than not, it is the wrong decision, and most judges will tell the defendant that they are at a severe disadvantage without an experienced criminal defense attorney.
 Prosecutors spend their entire careers trying to convict people.
 They are trained, educated, and experts at manipulating the rules to obtain convictions.
 They do not take it easy on a defendant just because he is not an attorney.
-If you are facing a criminal offense, having an attorney with you to protect you, your rights, and your interest is the best decision to make.
+If you face a criminal allegation, having an attorney with you to protect you, your rights, and your interest is the best decision.
 The idea “just because you can, doesn’t mean you should” applies.
-President Abraham Lincoln famously said, “He who represents himself has a fool for a client.”
+President Abraham Lincoln famously said, “He who represents himself has a fool for a client.“

 The premier Michigan Criminal Defense Law Firm to Help With All Your Criminal Law Issues and Questions.